Introduction Click here

 CLASSICAL ATTITUDES TO MOUNTAINS

 Up to the mid-seventeenth century, mountains did not figure in paintings, literature or poetry except along classical lines.
 Greek mountains were the standard – Olympus, Pelion, Parnassus, Ossa, and Helicon, and these were described as they were imagined, not as they were seen or experienced because few writers had actually seen mountains.
 English mountain poetry rarely mentioned local mountains in the British Isles.
-Travelers’ accounts mentioned the dangers and difficulties of travelling in mountainous areas but virtually never described them as beautiful.
+Travelers’ accounts mentioned the dangers and difficulties of travelling in mountainous areas but virtually none described them as beautiful.